SkanderBahrini/Heartdisease-classification-webapp/README.md

 ![pred4](https://github.com/SkanderBahrini/Heartdisease-classification-webapp/assets/74383561/c4662c2c-09c3-430f-8fb9-71e14bafa4b3)

 In the end, this web app allows the user to design a specific model and use it while entering patient data and predicting his/her health.

+Thank you for your attention!

+Happy Coding ;)